ChrstphrHll/npc_gen/students/Eligio Nevarth.md

 year: 2
 guild: Burk
 partyID: 65
+tags:
+- Dragonborn
+- Ranger
+- Diplomacy
+- 2nd
+- Burk
 ---
 # Eligio Nevarth
 ---
 ### Description
 - 2nd year Dragonborn Ranger in Burk
-- short spines, Pale Blue eyes, and brass skin
+- short spines, Amber eyes, and brass skin
 - Is Neat and Troublesome, and has Lead by example as their ideal

 ### Organizations